dvdocumentation/nodalogic/README.rst

 What's in this repository and installation:

-In this repository, you can download either the builder+server version (exactly the same as https://nmaker.pw/) or the server-only version (and configure it elsewhere).
+In this repository, you can download either **Noda Configuration Designer + NodaLogic Server + NodaLogic client (web)**   version (exactly the same as https://nmaker.pw/) or the server-only version (and configure it elsewhere).

 Installation is the same in either case: